 Cancer CenterDiagnosing Cancer

 Screenings can help detect cancer early, long before symptoms appear.
 Early detection sometimes leads to a more successful outcome, in part because the cancer has not spread to other parts of the body.
-Early diagnosis is particularly important for cancers of the breast, cervix, mouth, larynx, skin and colon and rectum.
+Early diagnosis improves outcomes in all cancers.

 The Reid Cancer Center team recommends that patients follow American Cancer Society recommendations for specific screenings.
 They also encourage people to be aware of early warning signs.
-These can include lumps, sores that fail to heal, abnormal bleeding, persistent indigestion and chronic hoarseness.
+These can include lumps, sores that fail to heal, abnormal bleeding, unusual changes in bowel habits, persistent indigestion and chronic hoarseness.
 If you experience any of these symptoms, be sure to discuss them with your doctor.

 The American Cancer Society recommends the following screenings to help detect cancer early.
 Your doctor may recommend a different screening schedule depending on your personal cancer risks and health history.